enright/liftA/README.md

 The Point of No Return

 This is the liƒtA JavaScript library by Bill Enright.
-It is an implementation of 'asynchronous arrows' It is a library of function arrows for high-order functional programming of asynchronous and event-driven work in JavaScript.
+It is an implementation of 'asynchronous arrows.'
+It is a library of function arrows for high-order functional programming of asynchronous and event-driven work in JavaScript.
 This work is an adaptation of the "Arrowlets" library by Khoo Yit Phang.
 It attempts to offer a simplified view of arrows so that